Road Safety Remuneration Tribunal: Operation

-Between 2012 and 2016 the Tribunal made two orders: Road Transport and Distribution and Long Distance Operations Road Safety Renumeration Order (2014) and Contractor Driver Minimum Payments Road Safety Renumeration Order 2016.
+Between 2012 and 2016 the Tribunal made two orders: Road Transport and Distribution and Long Distance Operations Road Safety Remuneration Order (2014) and Contractor Driver Minimum Payments Road Safety Remuneration Order 2016.

 In the lead-up to the 2013 Australian federal election, Tony Abbott promised to issue a review of the industrial tribunal.
 The Government engaged a consulting firm to conduct the review, and in 2014 (before the issuing of the Tribunal's first order), they concluded that the tribunal had achieved little, but there was a reduction in truck accidents and fatalities.

-The Road Safety Renumeration Order in 2014 set out that employers or hirers must provide drivers with a written contract before they start, pay drivers within 30 days of an invoice, prepare safe driving plans, provide workplace health and safety measures, and have a drug and alcohol policy.
+The Road Safety Remuneration Order in 2014 set out that employers or hirers must provide drivers with a written contract before they start, pay drivers within 30 days of an invoice, prepare safe driving plans, provide workplace health and safety measures, and have a drug and alcohol policy.

 Another review of the Tribunal was conducted by a consulting firm in 2015 with a conclusion that if it was not abolished, it should be reformed to focus on assessing evidence that payment rates are linked to driver safety.

 The Contractor Driver Minimum Payments Order in 2016 set out an audit process for supply chain contracts, national minimum payments, and unpaid leave entitlements for contract drivers.
 This order was controversial and it was not implemented before the Tribunal's abolition.
 It was claimed that the Order disadvantaged owner-drivers.